vsauvage13/CodeQuality_DGL123/README.md

     b.
 Keep code DRY, use constants, and optimize formatting
     c.
 Document code and apply testing practices
     d.
 Optimize for performance and continuously improve

+Work Evaluation:
+I would evaluate my work as a 3.
+I think a decent job summarizing the articles but combining them was a little bit trickier than summarizing.
+I might have made a few similar points in the summary but overall I think I did a very concise job of organizing all of the content.